www.qrpfoxhunt.org

 contests throughout the year as well as the Spartan Sprints.
 His website

-has several QRP articles as well as a compendium of SST emails and other
+has several QRP articles as well as a compendium of SST emails and

 useful QRP items.